Consumer medicine information

 In the Calquence arm, adverse events led to discontinuation in 10% and dose reduction in 3% of patients.
 In patients receiving idelalisib plus rituximab, adverse events led to regimen discontinuation in 9% of patients and a dose reduction of idelalisib in 24%.
 In patients receiving bendamustine plus rituximab, adverse events led to regimen discontinuation in 9% of patients and a dose reduction of bendamustine in 14% of patients.
 There were no dose reductions of rituximab.

-The adverse reactions described in Table 8 and Table 9 reflect exposure to Calquence with a median duration of 15.7 months, exposure to idelalisib with a median duration of 11.5 months, exposure to rituximab with a median duration of 5.5 months, and exposure to bendamustine and a median duration of 5.6 months in patients with relapsed or refractory CLL.
+The adverse reactions described in Table 11 and Table 12 reflect exposure to Calquence with a median duration of 15.7 months, exposure to idelalisib with a median duration of 11.5 months, exposure to rituximab with a median duration of 5.5 months, and exposure to bendamustine and a median duration of 5.6 months in patients with relapsed or refractory CLL.

-Tumour lysis syndrome.
+Tumour lysis syndrome in ASCEND.

-TLS was reported in patients treated with Calquence and idelalisib plus rituximab with an incidence of 1% in both arms.
+Tumour lysis syndrome (TLS) was reported in patients treated with Calquence and idelalisib plus rituximab with an incidence of 1% in both arms.
 The one patient experiencing TLS treated with Calquence had Grade 3 TLS and bulky disease.

 Post-marketing experience.